50gramm/ForceField3D/README.md

 ## Usage
 - e - Switch equipotential surface on/off
+- f - Switch lines of force on/off
 - p - Add positive charge at cursor position or increase existing charge value by one unit
 - n - Add negative charge at cursor position or decrease existing charge value by one unit
 - s - Save current state
 - l - Load state
+- r - Reset state to starter
+- Del - Delete all charges
 - Esc - Exit program
 - Left click + mouse move on charge - Drag the charge
 - Left click + mouse move on scene - Drag the scene